E-Angadi/AngadiWeb/README.md

     ```sh
     firebase init
     ```

-12. Rename a file named `.env.local.txt` to `.env.local`.
+11. Rename a file named `.env.local.txt` to `.env.local`.

+12. Create a Razorpay account and generate the `key_id` and `key_secret` in test mode.
+Follow the guide [here](https://razorpay.com/docs/payment-gateway/dashboard-guide/settings/api-keys/).
+Paste this `key_id` in `.env.local` file.
+Now, copy the following command and replace `"KEY ID"` and `"KEY SECRET"` with your `key_id` & `key_secret` and run it.
+    ```sh
+      firebase functions:config:set razorpay.key_id="KEY ID" razorpay.key_secret="KEY SECRET"
+    ```

-13. Create a Algolia account and create a index with name `products`(Case Sensitive).
+14. Create a Algolia account and create a index with name `products`(Case Sensitive).
 Generate the [API keys](https://www.algolia.com/doc/guides/security/api-keys/).
 Copy the app_id and search only key and paste it in the `.env.local` file.
 Your file should look like this with your credentials
     ```sh
       REACT_APP_ALGOLIA_APP_ID=YOUR_APP_ID
       REACT_APP_ALGOLIA_SEARCH_ONLY_KEY=YOUR_SEARCH_ONLY_KEY
     ```

-14. Copy the following command and replace "APP ID" and "ADMIN KEY" with your algolia app id & admin key and run it.
+15. Copy the following command and replace "APP ID" and "ADMIN KEY" with your algolia app id & admin key and run it.
     ```sh
         firebase functions:config:set algolia.app_id="APP ID" algolia.admin_key="ADMIN KEY"
     ```
     Go through the steps in algolia, setup your search parameters as `title`, `description` such that, user can search over these two values only.
 You can adjust other search terms even after adding the products.
 Now your products data will be in sync with algolia data.

-15. Create your Admin Account
+16. Create your Admin Account

     - Open the Authentication tab in your firebase console and click on the Add user button.
 Enter your admin email and password and hit on Add user button.
     - You can witness a user added in the list, copy the User UID of the account you just created from the list.